chewett/clone-all-the-repos/README.md

 but I could add further logic to run a git command and check to see if it identifies it as a git repository.

-### Logic for Checking if something is a bare git repository
+### Logic for Checking if something is a git repository

-For the purposes of this script I check if something is a bare git repository by seeing if it has the following:
+For the purposes of this script I check if something is a git repository by seeing if it has the following:

 Folders:
 * branches